-I would like to clarify that I am not against African Cultures, because I, myself, am an African.
+I want to clarify that I am not against African Cultures, because I, myself, am an African.
 The issue is that as an insider, I have observed how dangerous the tension between Christian faith and African identity is as it produces spiritual instability in the lives of many Congolese Christians.
-That is why I found it very urgent to provide these missiological responses to help Congolese Christians find a balance between Christian faith and African identity which will cause harmony in the way they will then live their Christian faith as redeemed and restored African Christians.
+That is why I found it very urgent to provide these missiological responses to help Congolese Christians find a balance between Christian faith and African identity which will cause harmony in how they live their Christian faith as redeemed and restored African Christians.
+I have realized how urgent it is to engage for the authenticity of the Christian faith in the lives of Congolese Christians.

 Isaac Deji Ayegboyin and Michael Adeleke Ogunewu, say that "given the current Christian numerical growth in Africa, it can be asserted that Christianity will remain a formidable force to be reckoned with in the life of the people" (Sooryamoorthy & Khalema, 2023, p.
 119).
-But I doubt that this may be automatic evidence based on what is happening in Africa regarding the practice of syncretism on one side as some Africans combine the Christian faith with traditional beliefs including its rituals and the desire to get back to the African traditional religion on the other side as some Africans are undergoing inner crises related to their true identity.
+But I doubt that this may be automatic evidence based on what is happening in Africa regarding the practice of syncretism on one side as some Africans combine the Christian faith with traditional beliefs including its rituals and the desire to get back fully to the African Traditional Religions on the other side as some Africans are undergoing inner crises related to their true identity.

-Therefore, according to me, though Christianity is now well spread in Africa, the issue with African Traditional Religions is stopping the fullness of authentic Christian faith in the lives of many Christian Africans, particularly Congolese Christians.
+Therefore, according to my observation and analysis, though Christianity is now well spread in Africa, the issue with African Traditional Religions is stopping the fullness of authentic Christian faith in the lives of many Christian Africans, particularly Congolese Christians.
 So, in addition to the five missiological responses, I am recommending to Congolese churches and Christian organizations the following:

-- To never minimize the influence of African Traditional Religion over African Christians. - To emphasize teachings on the holiness of God and the influence of sin in human life and cultures. - To start addressing seriously the danger of syncretism in Christian life. - To increase a biblical discernment for daily life that pleases God, because Christians find their life standard in the Bible (the Word of God).
+- To never minimize the influence of African Traditional Religion over African Christians. - To emphasize teachings on the holiness of God and the influence of sin in human life and cultures. - To start addressing seriously the danger of syncretism in Christian life. - To increase on the biblical discernment for daily life that pleases God based on the high standard of lifestyle provided in the Bible, the holy book (the Word of God).

 Finally, the five missiological responses to the tension between Christian faith and African identity can be materialized through this simple formula: What + How + Why + Bible = Christian life.
-Every Congolese Christian should learn to question the culture's practices before deciding on how to act and react regarding the origin and purpose of each practice.
+Every Congolese Christian should learn to question the culture's practices and beliefs before deciding on how to act and react regarding the origin and purpose of each practice and belief.
 Congolese Christian should admit that by joining the Christian faith, they automatically accepted the redemption process of their life, and of their way of living (culture) through the transformative power of Christianity.